umdfiresa2024/research-go-green/README.md

 | 5 | 7001 | Public Service Electric & Gas Co. | 2021-12-01 | 53 | 1 | 0 | 1 | 1 | 0 | 0 | 0 | 0 |
 | 6 | 7001 | Public Service Electric & Gas Co. | 2022-12-01 | 67 | 1 | 0 | 1 | 1 | 1 | 0 | 1 | 0 |

-Step 6: Create a boxplot to visualize the distribution of the outcome variable under treatment and no treatment.
+Step 2: Create a plot to visualize the distribution of the outcome variable under treatment and no treatment.

 ``` r